Lares Trek to Machu Picchu – Itinerary

 - First day breakfast

 - Last day lunch

 Inka Trail Explorer warmly welcomes you to allow us to make this adventure one of the best experiences of your lifetime.
 Our treks can depart during any day of the week out of all 12 months per year.

-A group service means that it is open for other trekkers to join you.
-Your group will have varying hiking and fitness abilities, but all our guides are experts at keeping everyone moving and happy no matter how fast you go.
+Group service means that it is open for other trekkers to join you.
+Your group will have varying hiking and fitness abilities, but all of our guides are experts at keeping everyone moving and happy, no matter how fast you go.

 Private Tour Service is also available and priced by party size.